As of 15.05.2018

 3.4 Processing in third countries

 We process your data within the EU or the European Economic Area.
 An exception is the use of IT systems of partners and service providers operating in the USA or other third countries.
 In these cases, we ensure before the transmission of your personal data that appropriate guarantees exist to protect your personal data.
 The processing of your data in the USA is carried out in accordance with Art.
 46 para.
-2 lit. c and d DSGVO on the basis of corresponding contracts using approved standard contractual clauses of the EU Commission or using the EU-US Privacy Shield.
+2 lit. c and d DSGVO on the basis of corresponding contracts.
 We will be happy to provide you with further information on request.

 3.5 Online forms